zapmal/zapmal-readme/README.md

 I like solving exciting and —sometimes— complex problems.
 I enjoy learning, be it new or old principles and technologies that I can apply in building new, usable software.
 I feel more engaged when working on something that can't be solved by merely searching the web or reading a book.
 Often the ambiguity of those problems is enjoyable.
 It's always great when I can collaborate with a team of like-minded engineers.

-- 🌱 Currently learning about Cloud Computing, coupled with other stuff I'm interested in 👀
+- 🌱 Currently learning about Cloud Computing and it's relatives.
+Coupled with other stuff I'm interested in. 👀
 - 👯 Trying to collaborate in Open Source projects.
 - ⚡ Fun fact: I like algorithms and data structures. 😅